 Respect for all human rights starts at home.
 It starts in our own relationships, neighborhoods, our own schools, workplaces, cities, kitchen tables.

-The more we understand and accept, the more we are open to differences between people in our own lives, then the more we can see our similarities.
+The more we understand and accept each other, the more we are open to differences between people in our own lives, and the more we can see our similarities.

 The Diversity, Cultural Outreach, and Prevention Department of ISHR, would like to invite you to participate in our Human Rights centered Program.